pauzha-lab/VideoCall-and-recording/README.md

 ### Configure files

 - Change websocket address in video-call/src/lib/constants.js to your server public IP address
-- To start apps HTTPS set PROTOCOL="HTTPS" as env variable, also make sure to add certificates (fullchain.pem, privkey.pem) to server/certs and video-call/certs.
+- To use HTTPS set PROTOCOL="HTTPS" as env variable, also make sure to add certificates (fullchain.pem, privkey.pem) to server/certs and video-call/certs.

 ### Ports required